-At the conclusion of a DOE Grievance Process investigation, the parties have the opportunity to accept or not accept the preliminary determination.
-When the preliminary determination is that the respondent engaged in DOE-Covered Conduct, or both DOE-Covered Conduct and other Prohibited Conduct, the appropriate administrative authority will propose a resolution, in consultation with the appropriate office, as described below, and the parties will decide whether to accept the preliminary determination and the proposed resolution.
+At the conclusion of a Grievance Process investigation, the parties have the opportunity to accept or not accept the preliminary determination.
+When the preliminary determination is that the respondent engaged in Misconduct, or other Prohibited Conduct, the appropriate administrative authority will propose a resolution, in consultation with the appropriate office, as described below, and the parties will decide whether to accept the preliminary determination and the proposed resolution.

-The appropriate administrative authority may consult with Title IX, Staff Human Resources, the Dean of Academics Office, or any other appropriate entities at any time during the decision-making process.
+The appropriate administrative authority may consult with Title IX, Human Resources Director, the Dean of Academic Affairs' Office, or any other appropriate entities at any time during the decision-making process.